SwiftERM Hyper-personalisation for ecommerce email marketing

 Storytelling ability

 Content marketing is an essential component of driving traffic and converting leads, and marketers must be able to craft messaging and copy that encourage buyers to take the desired action.
-Seventy-eight percent of the most successful content marketers use content marketing to build loyalty with existing customers/clients, and 57% use it to generate sales and revenue.
-And this doesn’t just apply to marketing writers; anyone who has a hand in marketing strategy and communication must be able to evaluate writing and develop a content strategy to ensure it’s in line with the overall campaign and strategy.
+Seventy-eight per cent of the most successful content marketers use content marketing to build loyalty with existing customers/clients, and 57% use it to generate sales and revenue.
+This doesn’t just apply to marketing writers; anyone who has a hand in marketing strategy and communication must be able to evaluate writing and develop a content strategy to ensure it’s in line with the overall campaign and strategy.

 Blogs, landing pages, thank you emails, content offers, social media posts, and sales communications are all part of a larger marketing strategy, and the copy contained in them must be clean, concise, engaging, and, most importantly, tell a story that entices buyers.